dennisppaul/wellen/README.md

 ## installation

-the library can be installed as a [Processing library](https://processing.org/reference/libraries/) by unpacking the `wellen.zip` archive in the Processing library folder. a step-by-step introduction to the library as well as extended applications can be found under `examples`.
+the library can be installed as a [Processing library](https://processing.org/reference/libraries/) via the libray manager ( `Sketch > Import Library… > Add Library…` ) or by unpacking the `wellen.zip` archive into the Processing library folder. a step-by-step introduction to the library as well as extended applications can be found under `examples`.

 ### dependencies